 3. You should feel when you get to a blockage – you can use a flashlight also to take a look – and when you get there, hook onto the hair etc. and pull gently to remove it.
 Keep going until it's clear, then flush out using the hot water method above.

 4. How to unclog a shower drain with baking soda and vinegar

-An age-old method, which is still a go-to in many households as it works so darn well.
-Plus, it may have you reminiscing over your science fair baking soda volcano project too – an ideal distraction for not the more glamorous job!
+What about how to unclog a shower drain the traditional way?
+In fact, this method is still a go-to in many households as it works so darn well.
+Plus, it may have you reminiscing over your science fair baking soda volcano project too – an ideal distraction for not the most glamorous job!

 How this works is the hero household ingredient, baking soda, will dissolve mineral and soap deposits which are gunky and clogging up the pipe.
 It will also help disinfect the area and eliminate odours from any fungi or lurking bacteria (likely).

 The vinegar is what helps cause the pressurized reaction, but this only happens properly in a sealed environment.
 Which is why it's best to try cover the drain pipe while this mixture works.

 1. Clear the drain of any hair and debris using the drain snake or coat hanger method.

 2. Pour one teakettle full of just off the boil water down (carefully as this may splash).

 3. Pour one cup baking soda followed by one cup of vinegar down the shower drain, cover and leave it for minimum 15 minutes, max an hour.